Chenxin516/NLP_MSIA_2021/README.md

 `06_share_transformer_models.ipynb` show how to push the model in huggingface hub, given you finish the huggingface hub section above.
 You can learn more the hub [here](https://huggingface.co/course/chapter4/1?fw=pt).
 You can see our trained model in the hub from [this link](https://huggingface.co/martin-ha/toxic-comment-model).

 ## App Development
-We develop the web by using the [streamlit library](https://docs.streamlit.io/).
+We develop the web app by using the [streamlit library](https://docs.streamlit.io/).
 The code for the app is in `app.py`.
 You can launch the web locally running the following command.
 ```
 streamlit run app.py
 ```